BeFranke/GroupNorm/README.md

 To keep close to the general procedure, while using another network and another dataset, I decided to follow the CIFAR-10 training procedure and ResNet-architecture described in [2], Section 4.2.
-I selected the ResNet32-architecture from the described networks with the adaptions for CIFAR-10, which mostly consist of a lower amount of feature maps, no intermediate pooling and longer network paths without change in dimensions compared to ResNet for ImageNet.
+I selected the ResNet18-architecture from the described networks with the adaptions for CIFAR-10, which mostly consist of a lower amount of feature maps, no intermediate pooling and longer network paths without change in dimensions compared to ResNet for ImageNet.
-I selected the ResNet32 variant specifically, as it is deep enough to motivate the use of BatchNormalization, but has a lot less parameters compared to the ImageNet-variant of ResNet50.
 My only deviation from the described architecture consists in the residual connections.
 While in [2], only identity shortcuts where used to keep the number of parameters equal to their non-residual baseline, I used projection shortcuts when dimensions change between layers.
 The experiments in [2] showed projection shortcuts to be beneficial, and I do not have a baseline I need to match in parameters.

+For the parameter G of the GroupNorm layer, [1] used 32 in all cases.
+As the CIFAR-ResNet has layers with only 16 feature maps, I set G = 8 to keep to the relationship that G is equal to half of the minimum amount of feature maps in the network.

 I also deviated from the training procedure of [2] slightly, as I train for 100 epochs (with variable batch size for the experiments) instead of 64k iterations with a fixed batch size of 128.